samtalki/zap/README.md

 python3 -m pip install "zap @ git+https://github.com/degleris1/zap.git"  # No PyPSA
 ```

-Dependency on `pypsa` is optional and can be installed with:
+Dependency on `pypsa` is optional.
+This can be installed by running the following command (instead of the above).

 ```zsh
 python3 -m pip install "zap[pypsa] @ git+https://github.com/degleris1/zap.git"  # With PyPSA